slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - deal with failure: «How did you fail today?»
 - optimism: «You have the gift of today.»

+> *'If you want your children to be intelligent, read them fairy tales.
+If you want them to be more intelligent, read them more fairy tales.' -- Albert Einstein*

 HOWEVER... some people are not ready to have a mentor and accept your vision.
 And «givers» attract «takers».
 Don't let them drain you, you [don't owe them](#on-freedom) anything.